buehler/mse-project-thesis-1/sections/08_appendix.md

       Hosting environment: Development
 ```

-The empty Operator in C\# only registers the Operator logic with ASP.NET and starts the webserver.
+The empty Operator in C\# only registers the Operator logic with ASP.NET and starts the web server.
 The minimal config required to run consists of:

 `Program.cs`: